 Our Telepsychiatry Program will help you begin your healing journey by utilizing a Personalized Precision Psychiatry approach that is evidence-based and uniquely yours.

-If you answered yes to any of the above questions please call 301.984.9791 to contact us and schedule your first consultation.
+If you answered yes to any of the above questions, please call (301) 984-9791 to contact us and schedule your first consultation.

 Signs of Anxiety

-As the name suggests, panic disorder is expressed in panic attacks which occur without warning, accompanied by sudden feelings of terror, dread or doom.
+As the name suggests, panic disorder is expressed in panic attacks which occur without warning, accompanied by sudden feelings of terror, dread, or doom.

-Phobias are divided into two categories: social phobia, which involves fear of social situations, and specific phobias, such as fear of flying, blood and heights.
+Phobias are divided into two categories: social phobia, which involves fear of social situations, and specific phobias, such as fear of flying, blood, and heights.

 People with social phobia feel a paralyzing, irrational self-consciousness about social situations.
 They have an intense fear of being observed or of doing something horribly wrong in front of other people.

-Fear of flying, fear of heights and fear of open spaces are some typical specific phobias.
+Fear of flying, fear of heights, and fear of open spaces are some typical specific phobias.
 People suffering from a specific phobia are overwhelmed by unreasonable fears, which they are unable to control.

 Post-Traumatic Stress Disorder

-An emotional illness that can develop after exposure to a terrible event or living through a terrifying experience that results in psychological trauma.
+PTSD is an emotional illness that can develop after exposure to a terrible event or living through a terrifying experience that results in psychological trauma.
 Learn more about Post-Traumatic Stress Disorder.

-This is a condition in which people suffer from persistent unwanted thoughts (obsessions) and / or rituals (compulsions) which they find impossible to control.
+This is a condition in which people suffer from persistent unwanted thoughts (obsessions) and/or rituals (compulsions) which they find impossible to control.